NCERT Notes Class 11 Accountancy Chapter 8 & 9: Financial Statements

 Types Of Expenses

-As per financial statement class 11, expenses can be categorised into 2 categories that are:
+As per the financial statement class 11, expenses can be categorised into 2 categories.
+These categories are:

-• Indirect expenses: indirect expenses are those expenses which are not directly related to production or purchase of the goods or any services of the business.
-On the contrary, it includes those expenses which are related to office and administration, selling and distribution of goods and financial expenses etc. These expenses are shown on the debit side of the profit and loss account.
+• Indirect expenses: Indirect expenses are costs that are not directly linked to the production or purchase of goods or services.
+Instead, they relate to administration, office operations, selling and distribution, and financial activities.
+These expenses are recorded on the debit side of the Profit and Loss Account.

 Some Important Formulas

-Mentioned below are some important formulas which are related to financial statement.
+Mentioned below are some important formulas which are related to financial statements.
 You can have a look here:

 • Cost of Goods Sold (COGS)= Opening Stock + Net Purchases + Direct Expenses – Closing Stock